-Faculty members who believe they have a qualified employment dispute that warrants filing a petition will be expected to have already thoroughly discussed their complaint with their department and/or division head, the VPAA, and other appropriate administrators.
+Faculty members who believe they have a qualified employment dispute that warrants filing a petition will be expected to have already thoroughly discussed their complaint with their department head and/or dean, the VPAA, and other appropriate administrators.
 Policies and Procedures for resolution of disputes are set forth in Appendix E, Dispute Resolution Procedures.